Texas State vs. UL Monroe NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Texas State and its opponents have combined to put up more than 59.5 points in three of eight games this season.
+- Texas State and its opponents have gone over the current 59-point total in four of eight games (50%) this season.

 Texas State Stats and Trends